Narakasura: Death

 Narakasura used several divine weapons against Krishna, but the latter easily countered all those weapons.
 Narakasura employed the Brahmastra against Krishna, but Krishna neutralised it with his own Brahmastra.
-Narakasura used the Agneyastra against Krishna, but Krishna nullified it with the Varunastra.
+Narakasura used the Agneyastra against Krishna, but Krishna nullified it with the Varunastra, dismaying Narakasura.
 Narakasura hurled the Nagapasha against Krishna, but Krishna negated it with the Garudastra.
 In desperation, Narakasura launched the Vaishnavastra on Krishna, but Krishna met it with another Vaishnavastra.
 At last, when Narakasura tried to kill Krishna with a trident, Krishna pretended to swoon, because of a boon that Narakasura could be killed only by the one who gave birth to him.
-Outraged, Satyabhama attacked Narakasura and beheaded him with Krishna's Sudarshana Chakra (discus).
+Outraged, Satyabhama attacked Narakasura and Krishna killed him with his Sudarshana Chakra (discus) by splitting Narakasura into two halves.